Exclusive: GE's push to fix power turbine problem goes global

 EDF said there are no problems at Bouchain, which opened in 2016, and that frequent shutdowns are not unusual for new plants during their break-in period.
 EDF said Bouchain’s output is cycled up and down to meet peaks in electricity demand rather than running constantly.
 The other gas-fired plants tracked by RTE also can be used for peaking and have been in operation for many years.

-RTE, Siemens AG (SIEGn.DE), Ansaldo Energia SpA and Mitsubishi Hitachi Power Systems (7011.T) declined to comment.
+RTE, Siemens AG, Ansaldo Energia SpA and Mitsubishi Hitachi Power Systems declined to comment.

 Reuters could not obtain comparable data on how often GE’s turbines shut down for repair at utilities around the world.
 Shutdowns are triggered when utilities determine that a plant needs to be serviced or tested, or when equipment failure or other problems cause the plant to shut down unexpectedly.